ScryEngineering/digital_site/Home.md

 ### Content Creation and Web Development

 Set your brand apart from the rest.
-A strong online presence is essential to attracting the right clients, and that means having a beautifully designed site that features engaging, valuable content that resonates with your target market.
+To attract the right clients, you need a a beautifully designed site that features engaging, valuable content your target market will love.
 Our talented team brings years of expertise in a variety of fields, including content marketing, responsive design, UI and UX, front-end development and more.

 ### Process Automation